tumblr/policy/privacy-policy.md

   Facebook, and you should understand their policies."

-    Information about Your Accounts on Third Party Services: Key parts of the Services require you to link your Account to certain Third Party Services, such as Twitter or Facebook.
-In order to do so, you will provide us with your username or other user ID and authentication on each of those Third Party Services, where we receive a token that allows us to access those accounts.
+    Information about Your Accounts on Third Party Services: Key parts of the Services require you to link your Account to certain third party social networking services, such as Twitter or Facebook ("Third Party Services").
+    In order to do so, you will provide your user ID and authentication on each of those Third Party Services, where we receive a token that allows us to access those accounts.
 We use this authorization as permission to, for example, retrieve your activity on those services.

     We do NOT ask for, receive or store your passwords for your Third Party Service accounts.